Vitamin D Deficiency in Children – Causes, Signs, and Prevention

 • You can provide Vitamin D supplements to growing children on a daily basis.

-• When in doubt, speak to your paediatrician and get your child tested for any Vitamin D deficiency.
+• When in doubt, consult your paediatrician and have your child tested for any Vitamin D deficiency.

 Vitamin D is essential for bone health and the overall development of your child.
 It is important that you consult your doctor if you notice any signs of Vitamin D deficiency in your child and help treat it timely.